tripleslash/rocket/README.md

 3. The signals are reentrant.
 This property is a must have for any event processing library because it must be possible to recursively emit signals, or disconnect slots from within a signal handler.
 4. Support for smart `scoped_connection`'s and `scoped_connection_container`'s.
 5. Support for automatic lifetime tracking of observers via `rocket::trackable`.
-6. Allows slots to get an instance to the `current_connection` object (see example 6).
+6. Allows slots to get an instance to the `current_connection` object (see example 5).
-7. Allows slots to preemtively abort the emission of the signal (see example 7).
+7. Allows slots to preemtively abort the emission of the signal (see example 6).
 8. Support for Qt-style `queued_connection`'s.
-If a slot is connected to a signal with this flag, the slots execution will be scheduled on the same thread that connected the slot to the signal (see example 8).
+If a slot is connected to a signal with this flag, the slots execution will be scheduled on the same thread that connected the slot to the signal (see example 7).
+9. Supports `set_interval` and `set_timeout` functions to connect periodic events to the current threads dispatch queue (you can opt-out of this feature by defining `ROCKET_NO_TIMERS`).

 ## Performance